DDMAL/Rodan/readme.md

 - To copy files between the container and the host, it is the same way you would use scp between different computers, execute: `docker cp`,
 - Other commands like `docker top` are also available to monitor resources outside of the containers.

 A similar concept to using `exec` is using SSH to connect to another computer.
 We use `exec` to connect to a specific container.
-It is much simpler to use `docker-compose exec`, instead of the `docker exec`.
-Docker-compose will search the configuration inside `docker-compose.yml` to know which service is being referenced.
+It is much simpler to use `docker compose exec`, instead of the `docker exec`.
+Docker compose will search the configuration inside `docker compose.yml` to know which service is being referenced.
 The format of the command works this way:

-- `docker-compose exec <service_name> <command>`
+- `docker compose exec <service_name> <command>`
 - The command could be anything eg: `/opt/some_directory/my_shell_script.sh`
-- A command you will use frequently is: `docker-compose exec rodan bash` or `docker-compose exec celery bash` for investigating problems. **You should not be using this command to edit files, use `docker volumes` and your IDE outside of the container.**
+- A command you will use frequently is: `docker compose exec rodan bash` or `docker compose exec celery bash` for investigating problems. **You should not be using this command to edit files, use `docker volumes` and your IDE outside of the container.**

 Consult the documentation of the [Docker command line](https://docs.docker.com/engine/reference/commandline/cli/) for additional information.